 So there you have it!
 Overall, growing herbs in containers is an easy thing to do.
 And it’s super convenient if you can place them close to the kitchen so when you cook you don’t have to go far away.

 I would love to know where you grow your herbs.
 Are they in your main garden?
 Do they have their own space?
 Like a separate herb garden?
-Or do you grow them in containers?
+Or do you have a herb container garden?
 Comment below to let me know and also add any additional tips you have!